Black Holes as Probes of Moduli Space Geometry: Review of 4d N=2 black hole solutions

 In this expression, $t^I\equiv X^I/X^0$ are the physical moduli, $e^{2U}$ is the time-component of the black hole metric, and $\tau$ is a certain parametrization of the radial coordinate in which the horizon sits at $\tau=-\infty$ and spatial infinity is at $\tau=0$.
 Thus, we see that the difference in mass above the attractor value is just the backreaction of the running moduli.

 Finally, we also note that the attractor equations and in particular the charges are invariant under K\"{a}hler transformations, which act on the periods and $C$ as follows:

 One can obtain the $ h^{2,1}$ physical, invariant, moduli $t^I$ by choosing special coordinates such as $X^I = t ^I X^0 $.
 Throughout the next sections we will be solving the attractor equations \eqref{eq:attractoreqs1} by choosing a constant $C_h$.
-This fixes the K\"{a}hler gauge and has the effect of rescaling the charges.
-Although the charges and other thermodynamic properties of the black hole will be affected by this rescaling, the attractor point in moduli space will not.
+Solving the attractor equations with different values of $C_h$ will generate a set of black hole solutions with the same attractor point in moduli space but different charges and masses.

 In the next section we will exploit the attractor equations in an attempt to map topological data of the Calabi-Yau moduli space to thermodynamic properties of black holes.